mongoose-os-apps/shelly-homekit/README.md

 # Apple HomeKit firmware for Shelly switches

-This firmware exposes [Shelly 1](https://shelly.cloud/products/shelly-1-smart-home-automation-relay/), [Shelly 1PM](https://shelly.cloud/products/shelly-1pm-smart-home-automation-relay/), [Shelly Plug S](https://shelly.cloud/products/shelly-plug-s-smart-home-automation-device/), Shelly 2 and [Shelly 2.5](https://shelly.cloud/products/shelly-25-smart-home-automation-relay/) as Apple HomeKit accessories.
+This firmware exposes [Shelly 1](https://shelly.cloud/products/shelly-1-smart-home-automation-relay/), [Shelly 1PM](https://shelly.cloud/products/shelly-1pm-smart-home-automation-relay/), [Shelly Plug](https://shelly.cloud/products/shelly-plug-smart-home-automation-device/), [Shelly Plug S](https://shelly.cloud/products/shelly-plug-s-smart-home-automation-device/), Shelly 2 and [Shelly 2.5](https://shelly.cloud/products/shelly-25-smart-home-automation-relay/) as Apple HomeKit accessories.

 Firmware is compatible with stock and can be uploaded via OTA (Watch a 2 minute [video](https://www.youtube.com/watch?v=BZc-kp4dDRw)), for more info take a look at the flashing wiki [here](https://github.com/mongoose-os-apps/shelly-homekit/wiki/Flashing#updating-from-stock-firmware).

 At the moment only the following functionality is supported:
- * Switch functionality - all relevant models, with auto-off and separate input tile as an option.
-Configurable as Switch, Outlet or Lock
+ * Switch functionality: all relevant models, with auto-off and separate input tile as an option.
+Configurable as Switch, Outlet or Lock.
- * Power measurement: only Shelly 2.5, not Shelly1PM
+ * Power measurement: Shelly 2.5
- * Roller-shutter mode (Shelly 2.5 only)
+ * Roller-shutter mode: Shelly 2.5
- * Garage Door Opener (Shelly 1, 1PM, 2, 2.5 only)
+ * Garage Door Opener: Shelly 1, Shelly 1PM, Shelly 2, Shelly 2.5

 Reverting to stock firmware is also supported [see here](https://github.com/mongoose-os-apps/shelly-homekit/wiki/Flashing#reverting-to-stock-firmware).